-Well, there are two underlying problems here.
+Email deliverability is paramount for any online business, and there are two underlying problems here.
 For starters, most website hosting providers have very strict sending limits in place.
 Companies such as 1&1 or GoDaddy radically limit the amount of email traffic permitted on their servers.
 1&1, for instance, will allow no more than 30 emails in 5 minutes.
 If you try to send out more, the provider will cut you off, and you won’t be able to send anything at all.

 And that’s not even the main issue.

-Due to the amount of junk and spam sent via email, email services such as Gmail, Outlook, and Yahoo don’t allow messages from unknown servers – it’s that simple.
+Due to the amount of junk and spam sent via email, email clients such as Gmail, Outlook, and Yahoo don’t allow messages from unknown servers – it’s that simple.
 Such emails will either turn up in your spam folder or worse, never reach your inbox at all.

 During our tests using Mail-Tester.com, this was, sadly, often the result:

 Image: Here we tried to send an email via our hoster, WP Engine.
 The message never arrived.

 Gmail, Outlook, Yahoo, etc. just don’t trust email servers without a whitelist entry.
 What they want is a good sender reputation – and that’s not easy to come by.
 At least not if you try getting that reputation on your own.